 Ipswich City Council can offer households the option of an additional low-cost service to help with reducing greenhouse gases and the amount of waste sent to our landfills.
 The collection is provided fortnightly and for garden waste only.
-This includes grass clippings, prunings and small branches.
+This includes grass clippings, prunings, leaves, fruits and vegetables.